chef/automate/components/docs-chef-io/content/automate/ha_inplace_migration.md

 {{<note>}}

-While configuring the backup configuration provide the path of **Elasticsearch** instead of **Opensearch** as A2HA backup was in Elasticsearch directory like instead of `/mnt/automate_backups/opensearch/` it will be `/mnt/automate_backups/elasticsearch/`.
+While configuring the backup configuration provide the path of **Elasticsearch** instead of **OpenSearch** as A2HA backup was in Elasticsearch directory like instead of `/mnt/automate_backups/opensearch/` it will be `/mnt/automate_backups/elasticsearch/`.

 {{</note>}}